PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Cyberloafing** describes employees who use work time to engage in non-work-related activities on the internet such as going on social media or checking private messages.
 - **Cybersquatting** is the act of buying up domains of a known trademark before the company that owns it can buy it to try to get them to buy it at a high price from yourself.
 - The **1994 Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act** set requirements for sec offender registration and notification in the United States.
 It also requires States to create websites that procive information on sex offenders within the state.
-- The **Sex Offender Registration and Notification Provisions(SORNA)** of the Adam Walksh Child Protection and SafetyAct of 2006 set national standards that govern which sex offenders must register and what data must be captured.
+- The **Sex Offender Registration and Notification Provisions(SORNA)/Adam Walsh Child Protection and Safety Act of 2006** set national standards that govern which sex offenders must register and what data must be captured.
 - **Contigent work** is a job situation in which an individual does not have ana explicit or implicit contract for long-term employment.
 - **Temporary staffing firms** recruit, train, and test job seekers in a wide range of job categories and skill levels, and then assign them to clients as needed.
 - A **coemployment relationship** is one in which two emploters have actual or potential legal rights and duties with respect to the same emplotee or group of employees.